club-eh/ctf-2023-challenges/kajfehg-n/README.md

 <br>; jump for `_` jump conditions at end depend on progress through program
 <br>DEFINE NEW LABEL label4
-<br>PRINT THE CHARACTER WITH ASCII VALUE 95
+<br>PRINT THE CHARACTER WITH THE ASCII VALUE 95
 <br>JUMP TO label5 IF v1 IS GREATER THAN v2		;path for `l4nguag3`
 <br>JUMP TO label9 IF nine IS GREATER THAN v1	;correct path for last 8 chars `ej65h34j`
 <br>JUMP TO label6 v1 IS EQUAL TO v1			;path for fake last 8 chars `h34jej65`